microsoft/FluidFramework/api-report/datastore.api.md

 import { IFluidDataStoreRuntimeEvents } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';
+import { IFluidLoadable } from '@fluidframework/core-interfaces';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
 import { IInboundSignalMessage } from '@fluidframework/runtime-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';
+import { IProvideFluidHandle } from '@fluidframework/core-interfaces';
 import { IQuorumClients } from '@fluidframework/protocol-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResponse } from '@fluidframework/core-interfaces';